Questions Regarding the Wife of Noble Character Bible Study

 • Can you do the study on your own?

 While you certainly can do the study on your own, it is beneficial to do it with at least one other person so you can have the discussion and accountability.
 If you are doing it on your own, you will need the answers for the Class Notes and the Love is… sections.
 Contact me for those if you do not see them online.
+Also, check out the new videos available on line by clicking here.

 • Why do you say this study is a two year workbook?